ls1intum/Artemis/docs/user/lti.rst

 1. Connecting Artemis to Other Platforms (e.g., Moodle)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Instructors can connect Artemis online courses via LTI to other Learning Management Systems (e.g., Moodle, edX).
+Instructors can activate Artemis online courses to be configured via LTI to other Learning Management Systems (e.g., Moodle, edX).
-Below given steps for how to configure Artemis over LTI with Moodle.
+Below given steps for how to enable Artemis courses to be configurable over LTI with Moodle.
+Once online course is enabled, Dynamic Registration URL needs to be provided to Moodle Admins for completing the integration steps.

 1.1 Enable the Online Course Setting in Artemis:
 """""""""""""""""""""""""""""""""""""""""""""""""